Upper Respiratory Infection

 Analgesics.
 Acetaminophen, aspirin, and ibuprofen may improve sore throat, headache, and myalgia.
 Their use for mild fever is unnecessary, and in the case of aspirin, caution should be exercised around its use in children with cold or flu symptoms due to the increased risk of Reye’s syndrome.

-Antibiotics should not be prescribed for the common cold, and should be considered only for specific secondary bacterial infections, such as sinusitis, streptococcal pharyngitis, otitis media, and bronchitis.
-Unnecessary prescribing increases the likelihood of antibiotic resistance and associated adverse events such as C. difficile colitis.
+Antibiotics should not be prescribed for the common cold and should be considered only for specific secondary bacterial infections, such as sinusitis, streptococcal pharyngitis, otitis media, and bronchitis.
+Unnecessary prescribing increases the likelihood of antibiotic resistance and associated adverse events such as Clostridioides difficile colitis.

 Complications of upper respiratory illness include sinusitis, asthma exacerbation, otitis media, and other respiratory illnesses.
 See the chapters on these conditions for more information.